Uzairuk/uzairuk.github.io/README.md

 # uzairuk.github.io
-we are learning something new today huraaaaay
+we are learning something new today.